-Tokyo Paralympics, table tennis: Meet Ibrahim Hamatodou, the Egyptian who plays with his mouth
+Tokyo Paralympics, table tennis: Meet Ibrahim Hamadtou, the Egyptian who plays with his mouth

 “I was trying first to use the bat under the arm, and I also tried using other things that weren’t working so well,” Hamadtou had said.
 “Finally, I tried using my mouth.”

-Ibrahim Hamatodou fact-box:
+Ibrahim Hamadtou fact-box:

 Date of Birth: 1 Jul 1973